cogstat/cogstat_user_documentation/Installation.md

 1. If you update from a previous version, uninstall the previous CogStat first (uninstall is available in the Start menu).
 Parallel installed versions may not work.
 1. [Download the installer](https://www.cogstat.org/download.html) (.exe file), and run it.
     - The installer is not signed at the moment.
-Your operating system or your anti-virus package may warn you about this.
+Your operating system or your antivirus package may warn you about this.
 1. After the installation, CogStat is available from the Start menu.

 (If you want to use CogStat in [Jupyter Notebook](Jupyter-Notebook) or if you want to use a smaller installer by adding CogStat to your existing Python installation, see the instructions in the relevant section below.)